abdul-abdi/karibu/README.md

 ## 🗺️ Roadmap

-SmartScope is in active development with the following roadmap:
+Karibu is in active development with the following roadmap:

 ### Current Features
 - Smart Contract Creation and Analysis